Ento0n/ProtSpace/README.md

-    -o      Path to the output directory where all generated files are stored --hdf   Path to HDF5-file containing the per protein embeddings as a key-value pair --csv   Path to the csv-file containing the metadata
+    -o      Path to the output directory where all generated files are stored --hdf   Path to HDF5-file containing the per protein embeddings as a key-value pair --csv   Path to the .csv-file containing the metadata

 Optional arguments are:

+    --fasta Path to the .fasta-file
     --pdb   Path to the directory that holds the .pdb-files -v      Takes no value, if set the tool prints its internal process in the terminal